Drew Struzan

+Struzan was known for his airbrushed one-sheets technique when designing film posters.
+He began using this process early in his career when he designed posters for B movies.
+The technique was well received by such film directors Steven Spielberg and George Lucas, both frequent collaborators.

+During his career, he was awarded a Saturn Award in 2002 and an Inkpot Award in 2010.
+He received several lifetime achievement honors such as the 2014 Saul Bass Award, the 2016 Sergio Award for Lifetime Achievement from the Comic Art Professional Society (CAPS) and was inducted into the Society of Illustrators Hall of Fame in 2020.

 Early life

-Struzan was born on March 18, 1947, in Oregon City, Oregon.
-In 1965, at age 18, he enrolled at the Art Center College of Design, then in West Los Angeles.
+Howard Drew Struzansky was born in Oregon City, Oregon, on March 18, 1947.
+In 1965, at age 18, he enrolled at the ArtCenter College of Design, then in West Los Angeles.

+During his college years, Struzan thought about his interests and was told his career options would be either fine art or illustration.
+Struzan chose to be an illustrator due to the financial stability aspect of it.
+In his first year in college, he married and became a father.
+Struzan worked his way through school by selling his artwork and accepting small commissions.
+He graduated in five years, earning a Bachelor of Arts degree with honors.
+He also completed two years of graduate studies.

 Career

 Early career

-A counselor asked Struzan about his interests and told him he had a choice between fine art or illustration.
-The counselor described the two careers, telling Struzan that as a fine artist he could paint whatever he wanted, but as an illustrator he could paint for money.
-Struzan chose to be an illustrator, saying, "I need to eat."
-In his first year, he married and became a father.
-Struzan worked his way through school by selling his artwork and accepting small commissions.
-He graduated in five years, earning a Bachelor of Arts degree with honors.
-He also completed two years of graduate studies, and eventually returned to the school in later years, after the campus relocated to Pasadena, California, to teach for a short time.

-About his career, Struzan has said: "I was poor and hungry, and illustration was the shortest path to a slice of bread, as compared to a gallery showing.
+After graduating from college, Struzan remained in Los Angeles, and a trip to an employment agency found him a job as a staff artist for Pacific Eye & Ear, a design studio.
+Struzan said he decided to become an illustrator instead of a fine artist because "I was poor and hungry, and illustration was the shortest path to a slice of bread, as compared to a gallery showing.
 I had nothing as a child.
 I drew on toilet paper with pencils – that was the only paper around.
 Probably why I love drawing so much today is because it was just all I had at the time."

-After graduating from college, Struzan remained in Los Angeles, and a trip to an employment agency found him a job as a staff artist for Pacific Eye & Ear, a design studio.
 There he began designing album covers under the direction of Ernie Cefalu, relishing the creative aspects the 12x12" size the record packaging afforded him.
-Over the next 5 years, he would create album cover artwork for a long line of musical artists, including Tony Orlando and Dawn, The Beach Boys, Bee Gees, Roy Orbison, Black Sabbath, Glenn Miller, Iron Butterfly, Bach, Earth, Wind and Fire, and Liberace.
-He also illustrated the t-shirt that George Carlin wears on the front and back cover of his album Toledo Window Box.
+Over the next 5 years, he would create album cover artwork for a long line of musical artists, including Tony Orlando and Dawn, the Beach Boys, Bee Gees, Roy Orbison, Black Sabbath, Glenn Miller, Iron Butterfly, Bach, Earth, Wind & Fire, and Liberace.
+He also illustrated the T-shirt that George Carlin wears on the front and back cover of his 1974 album Toledo Window Box.

-Among these, Struzan illustrated the album cover artwork for Alice Cooper's Welcome to My Nightmare, which Rolling Stone would go on to vote one of the Top 100 Album Covers Of All Time.
+Among these, Struzan illustrated the album cover artwork for Alice Cooper's 1975 album Welcome to My Nightmare, which Rolling Stone would go on to vote one of the 100 Classic Album Covers.
 Despite the burgeoning demand for his talents, however, Struzan was still only earning $150 to $250 per album cover.